Five Third-Party Risks and Benefits of Continuous Risk Management

 Reputational risk refers to negative public or customer perception of one's company driven by associations with supply chain partners or their affiliates.
 For example, third parties may have poor environmental, civil, or human labor practices, which may negatively impact a company's reputation if that company does business with them.
 This can include politically exposed companies and companies working with foreign- or state-owned entities, among other factors.

-Procurement leaders need to understand how third parties and the services they provide are affected by these issues.
+Procurement leaders need to understand strategic sourcing best practices, especially with regards how third parties and the services they provide are affected by these issues.
 Ongoing, broad-based risk monitoring can help procurement teams monitor these practices and relationships in real time, identifying third-party issues that can harm a business's reputation.
 Teams that access insights driven by a community of procurement professionals can enhance this understanding without additional effort.

 2. Revenue risk